Skip to main content

 The reason this works is that burnout recovery is not about intensity.
 It is about consistency.
 Your nervous system needs repeated evidence that things are shifting.
 One ten-minute block, done daily, delivers more signal than one two-hour session you never repeat.

 I built Fine Is a Lie around this principle.
 Ten minutes a day for thirty days.
-Not because ten minutes is the magic number — because it is the smallest commitment that still generates real traction.
+Not because ten minutes is the magic number, but because it is the smallest commitment that still generates real traction.
 Individual results vary, but the structure holds.
+For the full recovery framework that sequences these exercises, see how to recover from burnout.

 Where to Start